quangxuan98765/Fraud-Detection/docs/TECHNICAL_DOCUMENTATION_DETAILS.md

 The three operational modes demonstrate the inherent trade-off between precision and recall in fraud detection:

-1. **Precision Mode** achieved nearly 10% precision (20x the base fraud rate) but identified only about 20% of fraudulent transactions.
-This mode would be appropriate for situations where false positives carry high investigation costs.
+1. **Precision Mode** achieved 12.53% precision (9.1x the base fraud rate) while identifying 45.34% of fraudulent transactions.
+This mode effectively balances precision and recall and would be appropriate for most operational scenarios.

-2. **Balanced Mode** identified over 50% of fraud cases but with lower precision (2.57%).
-This represents a middle ground suitable for general operation.
+2. **Balanced Mode** identified 53.22% of fraud cases but with lower precision (8.23%).
+This represents a recall-focused approach suitable for situations where detecting the maximum number of fraud cases is prioritized.

-3. **Recall Mode** offered an improved precision (4.48%) while still maintaining relatively high recall (44.72%).
-This mode provides the best F1 score and may be optimal for many operational scenarios.
+3. **Recall Mode** offered the same precision as Precision Mode (12.53%) while maintaining a strong recall (45.34%).
+This mode provides the best F1 score (0.1964) and demonstrates the effectiveness of targeted filtering techniques.

 The ability to configure the system along this precision-recall spectrum represents a significant advantage over static detection approaches.